Monsters, Inc.: Animation

 The first fur test featured Sulley running an obstacle course.
-Results were not satisfactory, as such objects caught and stretched out the fur due to the extreme amount of motion.
+High motion caused objects to catch and stretch the fur, yielding poor results.
 Another similar test was also unsuccessful, because, this time, the fur went through the objects.
-Pixar then set up a Simulation department and created a new fur simulation program called Fizt (short for "physics tool").
+Pixar then set up a Simulation department and created a new fur simulation program called "Fizt" (short for "physics tool").
 After a shot with Sulley in it had been animated, the department took the data for that shot and added Sulley's fur.
 Fizt allowed the fur to react in a more natural way.
 Every time when Sulley had to move, his fur automatically reacted to his movements, thus taking the effects of wind and gravity into account as well.
 The Fizt program was also used to control the movement of Boo's clothes, which provided another "breakthrough".
 The deceptively simple-sounding task of animating cloth was a challenge because of the hundreds of creases and wrinkles that occur in clothing when the wearer moves.
-The team also had to solve the complex problem of how to keep cloth untangled – in other words, to keep it from passing through itself when parts of it intersect.
+The team also had to solve the problem of how to keep clothes from passing through itself when parts of it intersect.
 Fizt applied the same system to Boo's clothes as to Sulley's fur.
 Boo was first animated shirtless; the Simulation department then used Fizt to apply the shirt over Boo's body, allowing her clothes to react to her movements in a more natural manner.

 The "door vault" scene is one of the film's most elaborate sets.

 To solve the problem of cloth-to-cloth collisions, Michael Kass, Pixar's senior scientist, was joined on Monsters, Inc. by David Baraff and Andrew Witkin and developed an algorithm they called "global intersection analysis" to handle the problem.
 The complexity of the shots in the film, including elaborate sets such as the door vault, required more computing power to render than any of Pixar's earlier efforts combined.
-The render farm in place for Monsters, Inc. was made up of 3500 Sun Microsystems processors, compared with 1400 for Toy Story 2 and only 200 for Toy Story, both built on Sun's own RISC-based SPARC processor architecture.
+The render farm in place for Monsters, Inc. was made up of 3500 Sun Microsystems processors, compared with 1,400 for Toy Story 2 and only 200 for Toy Story, both built on Sun's own RISC-based SPARC processor architecture.

 The scene in which the Harryhausen's restaurant was decontaminated was originally going to feature the restaurant being blown up.
 Due to the September 11 attacks, the explosion was replaced by a plasma dome.